bdub-1/Absenteeism-Project/README.md

 # Absenteeism-Project from Business Analyst course on Udemy.

 This project consisted of three segments.

 1) Preprocess CSV data in python using pandas library.

-2) Implement given Machine Learning module to obtain predicted outcomes.
+2) Implement given Machine Learning module to obtain predicted outcomes, then upload to SQL.

 3) Vizualize data in tableau